Structure of Matter

 Polar Covalent Bond

-A covalent bond in which electrons are shared unequally between two atoms due to a difference in their electronegativities, creating partial positive ($\delta^+$) and partial.
+A covalent bond in which electrons are shared unequally between two atoms because of a difference in their electronegativities, creating a partial positive charge ($\delta^+$) on the less electronegative atom and a partial negative charge ($\delta^-$) on the more electronegative atom.

 Molecular Polarity